 - 2. Select a framing test pattern.

 - 3. Select LENS OFFSET.

-- You can also select MENU > Configuration > Lens Settings > Lens Offset.

 - 4. Use the arrows to adjust the offset to display a square image on the screen, with minimal projector aiming error.

 - 5. To exit to the home page, select Back.